 First step

-The preparation of materials is done as the initial step.
-The compounding process will convert all the raw materials into pellet-looking plastic that will be used in the actual injection molding process.
-I will not elaborate on how the actual process works but it is usually done in the manufacturing area.
+The initial step involves preparing the materials.
+The compounding process transforms all the raw materials into pellet-like plastic, which will be used in the actual injection molding process.
+While I won’t go into detail about how the actual process works, it typically takes place in the manufacturing area.

 Second step

-The next step is to measure the right amount of plastic pellets and is done by a manufacturing worker.
-The worker will then feed the materials into the injection molding machine.
-In order to keep a consistent result, the blend is processed by a 75 degrees cylinder for about 3 hours.
-This is done to increase the quality of the result or else there will be a lot of imperfections and impurities in the discs such as cracks among other things.
+The next step involves a manufacturing worker measuring the appropriate amount of plastic pellets.
+The worker then feeds these materials into the injection molding machine.
+To ensure consistent results, employees process the blend in a 75-degree cylinder for about 3 hours.
+This process aims to enhance the quality of the results; otherwise, imperfections and impurities like cracks may occur in the discs.

 Third step